FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/basics/wpilib.md

 #### Default Command Structure

 - The template for FRC commands actually come with some pre-defined methods that have special properties for FRC robots, they are:
-    - `initialize()` - Methods in here are called just before this Command runs the first time.
+    - `#!java void initialize()` - Methods in here are called just before this Command runs the first time.
-    - `execute()` - Methods in here are called repeatedly when this Command is scheduled to run
+    - `#!java void execute()` - Methods in here are called repeatedly when this Command is scheduled to run
-    - `isFinished()` - When this returns true, the Command stops running execute()
+    - `#!java boolean isFinished()` - When this returns true, the Command stops running execute()
-    - `end()` - Methods in here are called once after isFinished returns true
+    - `#!java void end()` - Methods in here are called once after isFinished returns true
-    - `interrupted()` - Methods in here are called when another command which requires one or more of the same subsystems is scheduled to run
+    - `#!java void interrupted()` - Methods in here are called when another command which requires one or more of the same subsystems is scheduled to run
 - !!!
 Tip
 	It is good practice to call `end()` in `interrupted()`